oneananda/Software-Architecture-Best-Practices/Architecture Patterns/Serverless Architecture/README.md

 `Avoiding or reducing cold starts` in serverless architectures is important to minimize latency during the initial invocation of a function.
 Cold starts happen when a serverless function has been inactive for a while, and the cloud provider has to initialize a new execution environment before handling the request.

+#### Keep Functions Warm

+Regularly invoking the serverless function using a cron job or a scheduled event to keep it active.

+But this method proves us costly, but provides the high availablity.